EllenSt264/my-Next-Game/README.md

 - The bounce animation for the scroll-up button, implemented in the right-hand corner of the Our Favourites page, was based upon [this source](https://codepen.io/bisaillonyannick/pen/pvZeGg)

 - I used [this source](https://stackoverflow.com/questions/43858134/how-to-add-conditional-css-class-based-on-python-if-statement) for help with assigning a class to a div element with Jinja

+- [This source](https://stackoverflow.com/questions/15321431/how-to-pass-a-list-from-python-by-jinja2-to-javascript) helped me pass a list variable from Python to JavaScript via Jinja.
+It was used to handle the data for the searchbar's autocomplete feature on the Games pages and Reviews page